strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 This way, the Cruise Control rebalancing FSM could be used directly by both the `KafkaRebalanceAssemblyOperator` for the user initiated rebalancing as today and the `KafkaAssemblyOperator` for the auto-rebalancing feature (a reference example could be the KRaft migration FSM).

 In the first scenario, the `KafkaRebalanceAssemblyOperator` should be able to interact directly with the Cruise Control rebalancing FSM by getting any rebalancing parameter from the `KafkaRebalance` custom resource created by the user.
-In the second scenario, the `KafkaAssemblyOperator` should be able to interact directly with the Cruise Control rebalancing FSM by getting any rebalancing parameter from a settings resource or from the Cruise Control defaults, without any need for an auto-created `KafkaRebalance` custom resource which is the main goal of this alternative.
+In the second scenario, the `KafkaAssemblyOperator` should be able to interact directly with the Cruise Control rebalancing FSM by getting any rebalancing parameter from a "template" `KafkaRebalance` custom resource or from the Cruise Control defaults, without any need for an auto-created `KafkaRebalance` custom resource which is the main goal of this alternative.

 Pros: